Some write as a hobby, others write for therapy or a career boost, and some have an unquenchable

 Get in touch with me.

-Chances are I'm wandering on the beach or out in the hills gazing at the stars.
-However,
+Chances are I'm wandering on the beach or out in the hills stargazing.
+But I am

-I'm always connected to the Internet, and I can be contacted in these ways:
+always connected to the Internet, and you can reach me in these ways: